Oval Office meeting shows Swiss potential amid US-Iran tensions

 + Why did the Swiss president go to Washington?

-National Security Adviser John Bolton, who is a strong supporter of regime change in Iran as well as Venezuela, was in the Oval Office meeting with Maurer and Trump.
+National Security Advisor John Bolton, who is a strong supporter of regime change in Iran as well as Venezuela, was in the Oval Office meeting with Maurer and Trump.
 Bolton and Secretary of State Mike Pompeo are leading advocates of the increased Iranian aggression and are calling for a strong American response, with the possibility of sending 120,000 troops to the region.

 On the other hand, members of Congress, European leaders, Iraqis and some members of the Trump administration are reluctant to label Iran as the aggressor.
 After all, it was the United States that pulled out of the Iranian nuclear deal and continues to impose rigid sanctions.